England manager Wiegman tests positive for Covid

 Last updated on .From the section Women's Euro 2022

-England manager Sarina Wiegman has tested positive for Covid prior to the team's final group game against Northern Ireland on Friday.
+England manager Sarina Wiegman has tested positive for Covid before the team's final group game against Northern Ireland on Friday.

 The Football Association says Wiegman will now "undertake a period of recovery at the squad's base camp".